naimjeem/MeteorReact-TodoApp/README.md

-#Simple Todo App using Meteor Js
+# Simple Todo App using Meteor and React